Episodes

 Tuesday Dec 27, 2022

 We're looking back at all things telecom in 2022.
-And we're doing it the best way we know how: rounding up our analysts and inviting them to discuss major findings in their areas of research on TeleGeography Explains the Internet.
+And we're doing it the best way we know how: rounding up our analysts and inviting them to discuss significant findings in their research areas.

 Part two takes us on a journey through the last 12 months of submarine cable news, SD-WAN, security, and major world events that intersected with telecom infrastructure.
+We were thrilled to have TeleGeography's Alan Mauldin, Brianna Boudreau, and Tim Stronge join us.

 Not only did they bring data on the year that was, but they brought a wealth of insight on what we might expect to see across the industry in 2023.
-The perfect way to toast the New Year, if we do say so.

 Tuesday Dec 20, 2022